bastian-lengen-epfl/DistanceLadder/README.md

 ### Cepheids data
 The `.csv` have to be in a specific form in order to run the code.
 The columns name are not revelant but their order is.

-For the `/data_static/Cepheids.csv`the columns have to be in that order:
+For the `/data_static/Cepheids.csv`the columns have to be in this order:
 1. Galaxy host
 2. Log10 of the pulsation period
 3. Wesenheit magnitude
 4. Uncertainty of the Wesenheit magnitude
 5. Metallicity [Fe/H] or [O/H] (it has to be consistent between all Cepheids)
 6. Redshift
 7. Color term V-I, only used for K-corrections.
-It can be a column full of `NaN` if you will not use the K-corrections
+It can be a column full of `NaN` if you don't use the K-corrections

 For the `/data_static/Cepheids_MW.csv`:
 1. Galaxy host.
 Here the name stands for the dataset used (`'MW1'` for dataset1, `'MW2'` for 2, ...).